December 17, 2025 (7mo ago) — last updated July 5, 2026 (13d ago)

 At work, perception guides how you take feedback, handle dynamics, and see opportunities.
 If you treat feedback as a personal attack, you shut down learning.
 If you see it as helpful information, it becomes a map for growth.

-Think of yourself as a brand.
-Research shows perception affects value; people often pay more for brands they trust, and positive perception increases opportunities and influence5.
+Think of yourself as a brand: perception affects perceived value.
+Positive perception increases opportunities and influence, and people often pay more for brands they trust5.

 Deepening personal connections